Louis3112/job-portal-cli/README.md

 ## :man_office_worker: **job-portal-cli** :man_office_worker:
 "Our" Mid-Semester Project for Object-Oriented Programming (OOP) in 3rd Semester.

-The project is a job portal application linkedin-lookalike.
-It has variety of classes, such as :
+The project is a job portal application inspired by LinkedIn, Jobstreet, etc. It has variety of classes, such as :

 1. Application
    - Application Note